 Quick Answer

-Most hand gestures are not universal.
+Most gestures are not universal.

 The Core Reality (Why Gestures Matter)